Laptop vs Chromebook | What is the Difference?

 7. Battery Life

 Depending on the hardware setup and usage, Chromebooks can have a battery life of up to 10 hours after a full charge.
-The average battery life of laptops is at around 5 hours.
+The average battery life of laptops is around 5 hours, though this can vary significantly based on the model and usage.

 Conclusion